3kh0/bing-rewards/docs/docker_setup.md

 	`-e TZ=<timezone>` Default: `America/New_York`
 	3. Set a preferred update schedule with
 	`-e UPDATE=<cronexpression>` Default : `0 0 /1 * *`
+	3. Set your own -flag to be run with the cron jobs `-e TAGS='-gs -di'  Default : `-nsb'
 4. Logs can be mounted to the host file system by using the following with docker run `-v <absolute-path-to-logs-directory>:/bing-rewards/BingRewards/logs`
 5. Images will be rebuilt daily at 12:26 PM UTC this will update chromium and other image dependencies.
 If your having issues with the container update it with the following [instructions](https://stackoverflow.com/a/26833005)